s3anAK/recreation-gov-availability/README.md

 # Inyo National Forest Permit Checker

 This is a simple python program that offers additional functionality for reserving Inyo National Forest permits from [recreation.gov](recreation.gov).
 These features include searching for several permits at once, searching for several date ranges at once, and an automatic email when your desired permits are found.
-This program is intended to run on a Linux machine but can be modified to run as a standalone python script.
+This program is intended to run on a Linux machine in order to harness cronjobs to make full use of the email notificaton service.

 ## Installion